NicoCeresa/ML_Algos_From_Scratch/README.md

 # Implimentations of Machine Learning Algos using only NumPy

 ## Algos So Far:
+- Linear Regression
+- Logistic Regression
+- Naive Bayes
+- K-Nearest Neighbors
 - SVM
 - Perceptron
+## KNN
+- GOAL: Classify a point based on the majority label of it's K nearest neighbors
+- KEY: K must be odd as we cannot classify if there are an equal amount of each class

+### Steps
+1. Calculate the Euclidean Distance using this formula: <br/>
+$d(p,q) = \sqrt{\sum_{i=1}^n(q_i - p_i)^2}$

+2. Once you have calculated the distances between your point and all other training points, keep only the nearest K neighbors

+3. Find the label of those neighbors

 ## SVM
 - **GOAL:** find a decision boundary that maximizes the distance between the plane and nearest data points